mephs/cloudforce/README.md

-# picteon
+# cloudforce
-picteon files assorted on github for cmd method
+cloudforce on github for cmd method